-Having regular feedback from a superior can be very valuable.
-It’s almost like when a teacher hands back a paper with the final grade which can be really valuable in measuring how successful you’re being on a given project.
+Any kind of regular feedback from a superior can be valuable and positive employee feedback can take many forms.
+Similar to when a teacher hands back a paper with the final grade, feedback from your boss can be extremely valuable in measuring your personal and professional growth.
 However, there are no grades or nice stickers that show how well you did on a project at the workplace.
-Sometimes, there is actually no clear way of knowing how well you are doing until your quarterly performance review.
-Even in some workplaces, you receive no employee feedback at all.
+Sometimes, there is actually no clear way of knowing how well you are doing until your quarterly performance review or your 1on1.

 “We do not recruit committed employees.
 Committed employees are created,” says Lisa Wojtwiak, customer relations manager for the company Opinion Research Corporations, part of Infogroup.
 “It is our job to involve employees from day one.”

 To get started, we’ve gathered a list of how to give the best, most powerful and positive employee feedback, check them out to see which one might help you make improvements in your own team!